docsmith-darshan/tom_theme/pages/mydoc/my_doc_Desktop_Client.md

 folder: mydoc
 ---

 As an User, you can install Desktop Sync Client in your computer to connect with your ownCloud server.
 Desktop Sync Client is available for Windows, Mac OS X, and various Linux distributions.
-You can download the latest version of the ownCloud Desktop Sync Client from the [ownCloud download page](https://owncloud.com/download-server/#desktop-clients).
+To connect to your ownCloud server, complete the following steps:

 **Procedure**